tkukurin/tkukurin.github.io/_posts/2021-06-20-reward-is-enough.md

 > associate future reward with features of observations, through value function
 > approximation, which in turn provide rich secondary signals that drive
 > learning of deeper associations through a recursive bootstrapping process.

+***

+Lest I forget:
+there is no distinction being made between "useful" and "intelligent".

+Asking a self-driving car to bring you closer to a specific location, even in the presence of a perfectly complex environment, may lead to both intelligent and "wrong" behavior, failing to deliver on the promise of AI.

+But I guess the same is true with humans, so eh.
+I'm sure Yudkowski would have some comments there.

+*Some kind of summary*:
+Under the "reward is enough" framework, every intelligent agent is wired to follow a simple reward but the behavior that emerges is largely influenced by priors ("model weights") and environment interactions ("gradient descent").
+Thus it's just shifting the burdern of explaining intelligence towards other parts of the system.